mietek/pol/README.md

 Use words with mnemonic value.
 Unfortunately what is mnemonic to you may not be mnemonic to me; and I'm the one who judges.
 Also unfortunately, mnemonic words tend to be long, which conflicts with:

 Use short words.
 You don't want to type long words, and I don't want to read them.
-In COBOL this means avoid dashes and avoid qualification, though both can be useful upon occassion.
+In COBOL this means avoid dashes and avoid qualification, though both can be useful upon occasion.

-So let me suggest a compromise: abbreviate in some consistant fashion and stick to your own rules.
+So let me suggest a compromise: abbreviate in some consistent fashion and stick to your own rules.
 I can probably figure out the rules you're using.
 You might even mention them in a comment.

 Use words with the correct grammatical connotations: nouns for variables, verbs for subroutines, adjectives for . . .
 Do *not* use clever words (GO TO HELL).
 Their cuteness wears off very fast and their mnemonic value is too subjective.
 Besides they offer an unwanted insight into your personality.